bitovi/academy/src/technology-consulting/6-building-rapport.md

 All consultants should have **rapport** with their clients — a relationship of trust and respect.
 Building trust is a key component of this, but it’s also important that your client enjoys working with you.
 The following strategies can help build and improve your relationship with your client.

-Rapport is the foundation of a strong, positive relationship characterized by mutual understanding and effective communication.

-- **Compare and contrast:** Trust is about the client’s confidence in you, while rapport is about the quality of your relationship with the client.
+_Trust_ is about the client’s confidence in you, while _rapport_ is about the quality of your relationship with the client.

-- **Impact on client relationships:** Building trust and rapport improves communication, streamlines projects, and increases client retention.
+Here are some key ways to build rapport over time:

 ### Face time